pielstroem/Topics/README.md

 $ pip install --upgrade git+https://github.com/DARIAH-DE/Topics.git@testing
 ```

-Also, you can clone the repository and install it from a source code:
+Also, you can clone the repository and install it from its source code:

 ```
 git clone https://github.com/DARIAH-DE/Topics.git